URX Frequently Asked Questions

 cp wallet.dat /home/”yourusername”/Desktop

-This way now if your PC is destroyed you can still recover your coins by installing a new client and putting your encrypted wallet.dat in the default directory, and launching a new wallet client.
+This way now if your PC is destroyed you can still recover your coins by putting your encrypted wallet.dat in the default directory, and launching a new wallet client.

 Details of JUN-2019 fork?